-- Bins overflowing

-- Waste taken to incorrect waste facility

-- Failure to retain waste dockets

-- Failure to use a licensed transporter for prescribed waste.
+- Waste taken to incorrect waste facility - Failure to maintain waste records in accordance with the Planning Approval - Failure to use a licensed transporter for prescribed waste.

 7.6 Complaints Register

 All complaints made by the community and stakeholders will be managed in accordance with the Sydney Metro Overarching Community Communication Strategy, including the Sydney Metro Construction Complaints Management System (CCMS) (2021), as well as relevant MCoAs (B1 - B6).
 Further details on the complaints register can be found in the Project CEMP (SMWSTWTP-GLO-1NL-EV-PLN-000001), Section 10.